About the examination

 What do I need to bring with me on the day of the exam?

-Two forms of signature identification, one of which must be photo-bearing, preferably
+- Two forms of signature identification, one of which must be photo-bearing, preferably a driver's license.

-date you may also obtain a copy by submitting a form which can be obtained through
+may also obtain a copy by submitting a form which can be obtained through ASHI.

 Back to top